 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You may receive your care from an in-network or out-of-network provider (for more information about this, see Section 2 in this chapter).
-In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) may cost more.
-Our plan covers up to \$10,000 per plan year for covered services you receive from out-of-network providers.
-After the plan has paid \$10,000 for covered out-of-network services, you pay the full cost of any additional out-of-network services you receive.
-Here are three exceptions:
+"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a provider who is eligible to provide services under Original Medicare.
+As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter).

+Chapter 3 Using the plan's coverage for your medical services